Last Updated on February 19, 2021 by Jim Ferri

 Sailing the Rhine Getaway itinerary, I flew from South Florida to Amsterdam where I boarded the beautiful longboat for a week’s sailing into Germany and France.
 When the cruise terminated I flew home from Basel, Switzerland.

-Overall, it was a wonderful itinerary.
+Overall, this Viking Rhine River cruise had a wonderful itinerary.
 It called for a first-day docking in Dordrecht in the Netherlands, cruising the Rivers Waal and Merwede, with stops in Cologne and Koblenz, and cruising the Middle Rhine for some outstanding river views.
 We continued to Rudesheim, Speyer, and Heidelberg, Germany; Strasbourg, France; Breisach, Germany, and finally, Basel.

 First Stop: Windmills and Cheese